-We are now accepting applications for a 3-day, intensive residence workshop.
-The purpose of this workshop is to train instructors in the use of the Avida-ED software package, developed to help students learn about evolution and the nature of science, so that workshop participants can both implement classroom interventions using this software and also train other educators.
+Active LENS workshops are a 3-day, intensive residence workshop.
+The purpose of these workshop is to train instructors in the use of the Avida-ED software package, developed to help students learn about evolution and the nature of science, so that workshop participants can both implement classroom interventions using this software and also train other educators.
 Teams of two will learn to use Avida-ED and how to best incorporate it into courses that they teach.
-Travel and expenses related to the workshop will be covered for the 20 workshop participants as part of an NSF-funded IUSE grant.
-This year, we are offering two summer workshop options: one from June 14 – 16, 2018 at the North Carolina A&T, in Greensboro, and the other from August 1 – 3, 2018 at Michigan State University, in East Lansing.
+Expenses related to the workshop are covered for the workshop participants as part of an NSF-funded IUSE grant.
+In 2020 the summer in-person workshops have been cancelled.
+We will have a virtual workshop instead.
+Dates and details to come.

 Avida-ED has been developed for undergraduates and advanced placement high school students to learn about the nature of science and evolution in particular.
 Users have significant control of the environment, and are able to change parameters such as the world size, the mutation rate, and what resources are available.
 Individual organisms can be saved in a virtual freezer, analyzed individually to watch how they perform tasks and replicate themselves, and used to start new evolutionary runs.
 Because digital organisms grow and divide much faster than even the fastest microbes, Avida-ED allows users to test evolutionary hypotheses over the course of hours or minutes.
 By generating hypotheses, collecting data, and analyzing results, users will gain experience not just with concepts in evolution, but with the nature and practice of science as a whole.